 When I first moved to the Quad Cities in 1991, one of the guys that I used to work with took me to the Belgian Village for a VandeReuben sandwich.
 I was immediately hooked.
 Even though there wasn't a lot of meat, cheese or kraut on the sandwich, the bread was scrumptious enough on its own.
 When I would have people come visit me in the Quad's, a drive over to the Belgian Village was a must.
 I still have friends who ask, "Where was that place that you took me to that had the big sandwich?"

 Not much has changed since my first visits to the B.V.I. nearly 20 years ago.
-Denis and Loretta semi-retired about 10 years ago and their daughter, Karen Manning, and her husband, Shawn have taken over the day-to-day operation.
+Denis and Loretta semi-retired about 15 years ago and their daughter, Karen Manning, and her husband, Shawn, took over the day-to-day operation in 1997.
 Business at lunch is still brisk, but not as good as it was when the old Moline Public Hospital was in operation just down the street.
 The place would be teeming with doctors, nurses and other health professionals from about 11 a.m. to 1:30 p.m.
 They shut the hospital down about 12 years ago and have since razed the building.

 The one thing that you could never get at the Belgian Village Inn was a VandeReuben to-go.
 They have a second location - the Belgian Village Drive Thru - just around the corner (see map) that only does carryout orders.
 No matter what they used to tell me at the B.V.I., the sandwiches are not as good from the Belgian Village Drive Thru.